 Based on our destinations, in most cases, we have to layover.
 We always aim for at least a 3-hour layover.
 Often it is about 4 hours.
 Most international airports have a ton of great shopping and places to eat.
 There is sometimes entertainment, workstations, and places to lay your head and put up your feet.
 You get free drinks, food, and a pleasant waiting environment if you have access to airport lounges.
 We find that time goes by quickly, and we can get some work done.
 It is worth it versus missing a tight flight, avoiding the stress of trying to catch a flight, and worrying if our luggage made it.

 Show up early

-Along with long layovers, it is a great idea to show up early for your first flight.
+Along with long layovers, showing up early for your first flight is a great idea.
 We have been arriving at least 3 hours early for international flights for years.
-Checking in before the rush comes is it will increase the chance if TSA pulls your checked luggage for an extra check; it can still make the plane.
-A bonus is we get to spend time in the free airport lounges we have access to due to our travel credit cards.
+Checking in before the rush comes will increase the chance if TSA pulls your luggage for an extra check; it can still make the plane.
+A bonus is spending time in the free airport lounges we have access to due to our travel credit cards.
 We find that when we get on that plane, we are relaxed and start the trip on a positive note.
 Want to get free access to travel lounges and other free perks?
 Check out our blog post.
 Want to travel for free?
 Let us show you how

 3. NEVER EVER leave home without travel insurance.